 Much research was later done to find what constituents in reishi specifically were responsible for this action.

 The components that appear to exert this action are thought to be in the triterpenoid fraction, most specifically ganoderols B and F. This is important in that this is pulled out more in alcohol (ethanol) extractions than water extractions.

 While significant, it is weak 5alpha-reductase inhibitory activity and binding to androgen receptors.
 Ganoderol B also showed an ability to down-regulate androgen receptor activity and prostate specific antigen (PSA).

 Based on this research, a human study was launched.
 A total of 88 men with lower urinary tract symptoms were split into a reishi extract (6 mg once per day) group and those taking a placebo for twelve weeks of treatment.
 In the end the reishi group was found to have improved the men’s International Prostate Symptom Score, without any significant side effects.
 This was done without altering testosterone levels.

-Thus, if you’re a man with prostate issues, reishi may very well be something worth investigating further.
+Thus, if you’re a man with prostate issues, the benefits of reishi mushrooms may very well be something worth investigating further.

 Also important is that reishi appears to down-regulate estrogen receptors as well.
 As discussed in our prostate article, while DHT is blamed for prostate issues, estrogen plays a big role in this as well.